-We compute basic net loss per common share by dividing net loss by the weighted-average number of common shares outstanding during the period.
-We compute diluted net loss per common share by dividing net loss by the weighted-average number of common shares and dilutive potential common share equivalents outstanding during the period.
-Potential common shares consist of shares issuable upon the exercise of stock options (the proceeds of which are then assumed to have been used to repurchase outstanding shares using the treasury stock method).
+We compute basic net loss per common share by dividing net loss by the weighted-average number of common shares outstanding.
+We compute diluted net loss per common share by dividing net loss by the weighted-average number of common shares and dilutive potential common share equivalents then outstanding during the period.
+In the diluted net loss per share calculation, net loss would be adjusted for the elimination of interest expense on the Convertible debt.
+Potential common shares consist of shares issuable upon the vesting of restricted stock units, the exercise of stock options (the proceeds of which are then assumed to have been used to repurchase outstanding shares using the treasury stock method) and upon conversion of the convertible debt outstanding during the period (calculated using the if-converted method assuming the conversion of the convertible debt as of the earliest period reported or at the date of issuance, if later).
 Because the inclusion of potential common shares would be anti-dilutive for all periods presented, diluted net loss per common share is the same as basic net loss per common share.

-The following common share equivalents were excluded from the calculation of net loss per common share because their inclusion would be anti-dilutive:
+The following table sets forth the potential common shares (prior to consideration of the treasury stock or if-converted methods) excluded from the calculation of net loss per common share because their inclusion would be anti-dilutive:

-As of Ma arch 31,
+As of March 31,

-(In thousands) 2022 2021
+(In thousands) 2023 2022

-Options to purchase common stock 12,785 13,859
+Options to purchase common stock, inclusive of performance-based stock options 8,428 12,785

-Unvested restricted common stock 1,918 1,538
+Unvested restricted stock units, inclusive of performance-based restricted stock units 2,547 1,918

+Convertible debt 3,616

-Total 14,703 15,397
+Total 14,591 14,703